strimzi/strimzi.github.io/_posts/2019-11-01-deploying-debezium-with-kafkaconnector-resource.md

     include.schema.changes: "true"
 EOF
 ```
+**TODO** Remove password from the config once it's configured in the Connect cluster

 In `metadata.labels`, `strimzi.io/cluster` names the `KafkaConnect` cluster which this connector will be created in.

-The `spec.class` names the Debezium MySQL connector and `spec.tasksMax` can be 1 because that's all this connector ever uses.
+The `spec.class` names the Debezium MySQL connector and `spec.tasksMax` must be 1 because that's all this connector ever uses.

 The `spec.config` object contains the rest of the connector configuration.
 The [Debezium documentation](https://debezium.io/documentation/reference/0.10/connectors/mysql.html#connector-properties) explains the available properties, but it's worth calling out some specifically:
 * I'm using `database.hostname: 192.168.99.1` as IP address for connecting to MySQL because I'm using `minikube` with the virtualbox VM driver
   If you're using a different VM driver with `minikube` you might need a different IP address.
 * The `database.port: "3306"` works because of the `-p 3306:3306` argument we used when we started up the MySQL server.
+* The `${file:...}` used for the `database.user` and `database.password` is a placeholder which gets replaced with the referenced property from the given file in the secret we created.
 * The `database.whitelist: "inventory"` basically tells Debezium to only watch the `inventory` database.
 * The `database.history.kafka.topic: "schema-changes.inventory"` configured Debezium to use the `schema-changes.inventory` topic to store the database schema history.

 A while after you've created this connector you can have a look at its `status`, using `kubectl get kctr inventory-connector -o yaml`: